 Last June, we found ourselves standing on the rim of an extinct Cinder Cone volcano, staring into its crater.
-In the distance we could make out Butte Lake.
+In the distance, we could make out Butte Lake.
 Just a few hours later, I’d be snoozing on its beach while the boys splashed on the shore.
-We hadn’t been sure what to expect from Lassen Volcanic National Park, but our visit left a lasting impression and countless wonderful memories.
+We weren’t sure what to expect, but visiting Lassen with our kids left a lasting impression and countless wonderful memories.

 - Places to Eat